PaulKleinschmidt/babablog-api/README.md

 ## Whats Next?

 I have been working on a likes resource that I hope to have done in the future.
 I have added a likes table in my SQL database.
-Next step is diplpaying the view in my Ember client.
+The next step is dislpaying the view in my Ember client.
 Additionally, I would like users to be able to like posts and comments.
-I would also like to have a way of sorting posts
+I would also like to implement a way of sorting posts.

 ## User Stories